-If you have a useful, household trade and would like to be listed here, then please contact us via the ‘Contact form’.
+If you have a useful, household trade or service and would like to be listed here, then please contact us via the ‘Contact form’.
 We will list your name, trade and telephone number only….no adverts please.

 In much the same way as we encourage residents to clear the footpaths in the winter if we have snow, there are very few good reasons to prevent a resident living in an urban area with a 30mph speed limit from cutting the verge outside of their property.
 If you want to cut the grass then:

 – Use a petrol mower if possible, if not then make sure your electric mower has a protected plug or is connected to a protected socket

 – Make sure there are no big stones that could flick up and break windows, damage cars or hurt yourself or a passing pedestrian

 – If you want to collect the clippings then dispose of them responsibly.
 Leave the last cuts clippings in place, this will help to replenish the soils nutrients.